-It is not possible to use any MySQL version preceding 5.7.9, for MySQL Enterprise Monitor repository.
+It is not possible to use any MySQL 5.7 version preceding 5.7.24, or any MySQL 8.0 version preceding 8.0.13, as MySQL Enterprise Monitor repository.
 If you attempt to configure MySQL Enterprise Service Manager to use an earlier version, the installer displays an error and the installation cannot proceed.

-- The InnoDB storage engine is available. - · SSL is enabled.
+- The InnoDB storage engine is available.
+You must use InnoDB as the default storage engine. - · SSL is enabled.